Baltimore County Police Department: Weapons

 The primary duty firearm is the Glock 17 chambered in 9mm issued with Ameriglo 3 dot night sights, and a TLR-7 weapon mounted light.
 The Remington 870 shotgun is issued to every marked patrol car, except specialized units like K9, BPI, and the Traffic units/Crash Team to name a few.
-Axon T7 Tasers, and Less Lethal beanbag shotguns AR-15 patrol rifles as well as M16 patrol rifles are issued to some specifically trained officers.
+Axon T7 Tasers, Less Lethal beanbag shotguns and AR-15 patrol rifles are issued to some specifically trained officers.
 All officers are issued OC spray and an ASP baton.
-Officers working in a uniformed capacity excluding Tactical (SWAT) are issued Axon Flex 2 Body Cameras and issued phones linked to them.
+Officers wear Axon Body 4 Body Cameras and are issued phones linked to them.

-The 870s, some of which date back to the 1980s, are slated for an upgrade that includes their own mounted lights, rails for optics, ghost ring sights and retractable stocks.
+The 870s, some of which date back to the 1980s, are slated for a replacement and/or upgrade.
+The department is testing new shotguns to replace these 870s.

 In October 2018, after significant review of the performance and reliability history of the FNS-40LS, the Baltimore County Police Department will be transitioning to the Glock 17 chambered in 9mm starting January 2019 and span over a two month transition period.

-Prior to the FNS-40LS officers were armed with the SIG Pro SP2340 in .40 S&W, prior to the SP2340 was the SIG-Sauer P226, after the transition in the 90s from S&W Model 10 Revolvers.
+Prior to the FNS-40LS officers were armed with the SIG Pro SP2340 in .40 S&W, prior to the SP2340 was the SIG-Sauer P226, after the transition in the 1990s from S&W Model 10 Revolvers.